ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 - [Links](#links)

 ## Project Description
-Guees the number is a game where you have to guess a number between 1 and 10 or between 1 and 100.
+_Guess the namber_ is a game that challenges you to find a number.

-Write a short description of your project.
-Write 1-2 sentences about the game you chose to build and why.

 ## Rules
-First, you have to pick a level.
-If you choose easy you will have to guess a number between 1 and 10 and if you choose hard you will have to guess a number between 1 and 100.
+There are two different levels, pick one and then enter your guess.
+If it is not the right number then you will have a hint, if it is: congratulations!
+You guessed the number.
+You will have 5 tries.

 ## Workflow
-Outline the workflow you used in your project.
-What are the steps you went through?
+1. Research about the game.
+2. Design the game structure, what do I want to do in the game?
+3. Code the game and try it.
+4. Turn in the final project.
+5. Prepare the slides for the presentation.

 ## Organization
-How did you organize your work?
-Did you use any tools like a kanban board?

-What does your repository look like?
-Explain your folder and file structure.
+To organized myself during the project I have written the process on a task list to have a perspective of the steps I had to follow.
+My repository includes the code of the game and this READ ME file where I introduce the project.

 ## Links
-Include links to your repository, slides and kanban board.
-Feel free to include any other links associated with your project.

 [Repository](https://github.com/)
 [Slides](https://slides.com/)